nccgroup/singularity/Readme.md

   * Aggressive DNS response TTLs
   * Option to use DNS CNAME instead of A records to evade several DNS filtering solutions
 * Ability to allocate HTTP servers at startup or dynamically thereafter
+  * A convenience feature to avoid restarting Singularity to listen on a different HTTP port.
+  * To lay the ground work to attack vulnerable ports discovered after a scan.

 ## Screenshots